About Protect Thacker Pass

 After an expedited permitting process under the Trump administration, the Bureau of Land Management (BLM) approved Lithium Americas Corporation’s plan to build a massive lithium mine and refinery at Thacker Pass on January 15th, 2021.

 Construction was repeatedly delayed due to our protest camp (which was on-site from the day the project was approved until October 2021), lawsuits, and concerted opposition from regional Native American tribes, environmental organizations, and the local farming and ranching community.
-However, as of March 2023, construction has begun.
-LNC contractors are currently doing preliminary site preparation (water line, roads, etc.) and “full construction” on Phase 1 of the mine is supposed to start in June 2023.
+As of March 2023, construction has begun.
+LNC contractors began doing preliminary site preparation (water line, roads, etc.) in March 2023, and full construction on Phase 1 of the mine began in June 2023 and is ongoing.

 About Thacker Pass

 Thacker Pass is a physical feature in Humboldt County Nevada, part of the McDermott Caldera approximately 60 miles northwest of Winnemucca.
 It was formed 16 mil + years ago, is traditional and unceded territory of the Paiute and Shoshone people, and is United States Bureau of Land Management (BLM) public land.
 The traditional Paiute name of Thacker Pass is Peehee Mu’huh meaning “rotten moon.”
-Now it is also the proposed site for a massive lithium mine that would destroy the area and valuable habitat for the creatures who live there.
+Now it is also the site of a massive lithium mine under construction, that is destroying the area and valuable habitat for the creatures who live there.

 It is a stunningly biodiverse, wild, expansive, and beautiful desert in the mountains.